 Programming began at 1pm when the RISD Art Circle’s (RAC) fleet of Armory-themed trucks open their doors along Hollywood Road.
 Providence artists will create immersive art experiences in five re-purposed box trucks, each skinned to exaggerate and highlight the iconic architectural features of the Cranston Street Armory.
-These interactive “mini-Armories” will be on display and open for engagement throughout the afternoon while food trucks along Parade Street offer up their culinary wares.
-Featured artists and projects include:
+These interactive “mini-Armories” were on display and open for engagement throughout the afternoon while food trucks along Parade Street offered up their culinary wares.
+Featured artists and projects included:

 Kylie Why is a multi-media artist living and loving in Providence Rhode Island.
 Their most active focus is primarily in performance and video art drawing inspiration from interpersonal relationships and theatrical background.
 Their PVDFest mini-armory installation was a galaxy twist on Joanett’e nail salon.
 Guests were pampered and styled with some out of the world personality!

 García Sinclair and Nafis White are a multidisciplinary artist duo who have been making work together for 15 years.
 Their collaborative works explore themes of identity, visibility, trauma and humor, and use multiple mediums to communicate including installation, sculpture, technology, and even food.
 White and Sinclair both graduated from the Rhode Island School of Design with a BFA in Sculpture.
 Currently MFA candidates at RISD, Sinclair and White’s mini-armory, Every Exit is an Entrance, was a menu karaoke extravaganza.